nolazybits/ts-jest-bug/README.md

+Update the env file (HOST_PATH should be the path to this project)

 Run `$ docker-compose up` in a terminal.
 In a new terminal run `$ docker exec -it ts-test-bug bash` then in the container bash:
 - `$ yarn install`